 RailJet leaves from Wien Westbahnhof station in Vienna and arrives at Budapest-Keleti in Hungary.
 Seats are comfy, clean and just generally a pleasure to travel on!

 Soak up more of Hungary with regional trains

 As much as I love RailJet, that isn’t the only route.
 You can travel on regional trains, changing at Bruck/Leitha, Györ, and Komarom to arrive at Budapest-Déli.
-If you don’t get out and explore, that route takes between four and five hours.
+If you don’t get out and explore, that route takes between 4 and 5 hours.

 Györ, a city in northwest Hungary close to the borders with Slovakia and Austria, makes an interesting place for a stopover with its baroque city center, cobbled streets, churches and museums.
 The imposing city hall is just across from the station so you can still glimpse it (lit up at night) between connections if you haven’t the time for an overnight stay.